How one ex-Googler managed to buy millions of PPE from China for US hospitals

 Mosberger-Tang, an American citizen, points out that the current anti-China talk from Donald Trump and his political allies does not help on this front: “I wish the US government could be smarter in dealing with China.
 They know this manufacturing is in China.
 There is no point to calling this the ‘Chinese virus’ and irritate the Chinese government and end up not getting the equipment you need.”
 Moreover, she says, this reliance on Chinese manufacturing must change: “We have to start manufacturing more of this PPE here in the United States.
 We cannot rely on a foreign county.
 This will happen again.
 Manufacturing N95 masks is not rocket science.
 We have to prepare for the next crisis.
 We cannot be dependent on a foreign government with all this geopolitical tension.”

 “I don’t want to be doing this,” she adds.
 “I can’t sleep.
-I have to be working between midnight and three a.m.
+I have to be working between midnight and 3 a.m.
 But there’s no choice.
 We need a federal response.
 The US government has much more negotiating power than we do.
 It’s crazy we have to do this.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.